winnermicro/wm_iot_sdk/docs/en/component_guides/driver/drv_spim.rst

 .. note::

-   1.If the transmission or reception start address is not 4-byte aligned, the underlying layer will not use DMA for transmission and reception.
+    1. If the transmission or reception start address is not 4-byte aligned, the underlying layer will not use DMA for transmission and reception.
-   2.The transmission length is preferably not less than the reception length to avoid the opposite end receiving invalid data.
+    2. The transmission length is preferably not less than the reception length to avoid the opposite end receiving invalid data.
-   3.Only transmission or only reception is supported.
+    3. Only transmission or only reception is supported.
-   4.There are no restrictions on transmission and reception lengths.
+    4. When not 4-byte aligned, the maximum data transmission and reception length is 8191; when 4-byte aligned, the maximum data transmission and reception length is 65535.
-   5.The CLOCK, MISO, and MOSI pins are configured in the SPI driver.
+    5. The CLOCK, MISO, and MOSI pins are configured in the SPI driver.
 If the user wants to modify the default pins, they can do so in the DT (Device Table).
-   6.The CS pin is passed by the user each time the transmission and reception API is called.
+    6. The CS pin is passed by the user each time the transmission and reception API is called.
 The driver will manage the CS pin.
 If the user passes an invalid CS pin (WM_GPIO_NUM_MAX), the CS pin will be maintained by the user themselves, unless for special purposes.
 We do not recommend that the user application layer control the CS Pin, especially in scenarios where the SPI Master controls multiple Slave devices.
 If some devices are configured to use the Driver to control the CS pin, while others are configured to be controlled by the user application, it can easily lead to confusion.